 Skagen clearly heard our feedback on the first Falster smartwatch and worked quickly to turnaround a smartwatch that ticked as many boxes as it could.
 All smartwatch makers know by now that fitness is the stickiest use case for these wearables, and so the Falster 2 offers up a heart rate sensor on the back, built-in GPS and a waterproof design.
 It also gets NFC this time around, meaning you can take advantage of Google Pay and make purchases from the wrist (at supporting payment terminals).

 Skagen has also once again loaded a bunch of custom watch faces all themed on simplicity and the Danish concept of "hygge".
-These faces remove the clutter and are more sparing with the colors, opting for more blacks that look nice and deep on that OLED screen.
+These faces remove the clutter and are more sparing with the colours, opting for more blacks that look nice and deep on that OLED screen.

 The Falster 2 comes ready to support the latest version of Wear OS, which I was prompted to update to right out of the box, and again, the updated interface is better for scrolling with the digital crown.